alexgaskell10/Machine_learning/README.md

 # Machine_learning
 A compilation of machine-learning of probabilistic-inference related project.
-Combination of courseworks and tutorials from Imperial MSc in Artificial Intelligence and personal projects.
+Combination of personal projects and courseworks/tutorials from Imperial MSc in Artificial Intelligence.